shimaore/well-groomed-feast/src/Message.coffee.md

           caller_id: @ctx.source
           recipient: @ctx.destination

-        # If the user simply hungs up this is the only event we will receive.
+If the user simply hungs up this is the only event we will receive.
+Note: now that we process `linger` properly this might be moved into `post_recording`, but the added complexity is probably not worth it.

         @ctx.call.on 'cleanup_linger', =>
           debug 'Disconnect Notice', @id
           @notify 'create'

-        # Create new CDB record to hold the voicemail metadata
+Create new CDB record to hold the voicemail metadata

         @user.db.put msg
         .catch (e) =>
           debug "Could not create message: #{e}.", @id